 If you want to get more information or set up any of the services above, then just contact us.
 You can get extra help if you have specific accessibility needs:

 We can help you find a phone to suit your needs and get it set up for you.
-It'll come with a 7 day money-back guarantee.
+It'll come with a 14 Day Change of Mind period.
 So if it's not quite right, bring it back and we'll help you find the right one.

 O2 Call Alert